 - Bouzerand v.
 United States, No. 1:17-cv-01195-VJW (Ct.
 Fed.
-Claims).
-Representing Houston area homeowners in litigation against United States seeking recovery for alleged constitutional takings of their properties in the wake of Hurricane Harvey.
+Claims): Representing Houston area homeowners in litigation against United States seeking recovery for alleged unconstitutional takings of their properties in the wake of Hurricane Harvey.

 - Lead counsel in more than a half dozen class actions involving claims that companies violated state law by unlawfully collecting and storing consumer and employee biometric information.

 - Part of team that litigated over a half dozen nationwide class actions involving claims of unauthorized charges on cellular telephones, which ultimately led to settlements collectively worth hundreds of millions of dollars.